 - On what points do you think the company can improve?

 - Are there any concerns about the company that you would like to share with us?

 6. Final Interview

-There are no more assessments and personality tests, no more screening, or technical questions.
+There are no more assessments, personality tests, screening, or technical questions.
 However, realize that the last step in the process is the most difficult one to take.
 In the final interview, you usually meet the decision-maker in the process of deciding if you will get the job or not.
-This could, for instance, be a human resource or team manager or even the CEO of a company.
+This could, for instance, be a human resource, team manager, or even the CEO of a company.